-Below are some of the takeaways calculating the Cash Conversion Ratio of a given company.
+Below are some of the takeaways from calculating the Cash Conversion Ratio of a given company.

 1. CCR is a quick way to determine the disparity between a company’s cash flow and net profit

-2. It is a tool for management decision
+2. It is a tool for management decisions

-When the ratio is low or negative, it could be an indication that the company needs to adjust its operations and start figuring which activities are sinking its income, or whether it needs to expand its market share or probably increase sales in favor of revamping cash flows.
+When the ratio is low or negative, it could be an indication that the company needs to adjust its operations and start figuring out which activities are sinking its income or whether it needs to expand its market share or increase sales in favor of revamping cash flows.

 3. It is an investing indicator tool